 So what are you waiting for?
 Enough with the chelpin’ and get on your bike.
 We’re off on a right grand Tour de Yorkshireness.

 By Freddie Davies, with Anthony Teague

 With a foreword by Ken Dodd

 In 1964, a single appearance on TV talent show Opportunity Knocks made ‘Parrotface’ comedian Freddie Davies famous overnight.
 Spectacular success followed, stars such as Judy Garland, Cliff Richard, even Cary Grant, were fans…

 But when it all began to slip in the 1980s, Freddie became a producer and then forged yet another career as a serious actor.
 He appeared to great acclaim in a Royal Shakespeare Company production of The Secret Garden and cult film Funny Bones – alongside Lee Evans and Jerry Lewis – based on tales of Freddie’s music hall comic grandfather Jack Herbert.
 Now he has come full circle, delighting audiences again as Samuel Tweet in theatres up and down the land.

 Fifty years on from his television debut, Freddie finally tells his own story, revealing for the first time the tragedy behind his early days in Salford and a family secret that rocked his world.
 He paints a vivid and hilarious picture of a gruelling apprenticeship in the Northern clubs – revealing how ‘Parrotface’ spluttered into life.

 With a foreword by legendary comic Ken Dodd, this unique autobiography is a poignant and hilarious evocation of a vanished world, offering insights into the art of stand-up and a richly nostalgic treat for comedy connoisseurs.

-PAPERBACK EDITION ALSO AVAILABLE
+LIMITED HARDBACK EDITION ALSO AVAILABLE